 Much of the physical appearance of the built environment throughout the Corridor is very harsh in nature.
 This assessment does not apply to all properties in the MR Area, but to enough that there is a detrimental effect to the appearance of greater area as a whole.
-This neglect across many fronts

-6, and include:
+This neglect across many fronts has led to reduced economic activity and investment in the area over time.
+Examples of the dilapidated appearance throughout the area can be seen in Figure 6, and include:

-- · Vacant, un-maintained and/or underutilized properties that show a lack of activity and investment in the Corridor. - Chain-link fence, and other unattractive fencing and barriers, with razor wire toppings fronting public spaces. - Vacant and blank walls facing the public realm. - Graffiti on vacant structures throughout the area. - Boarded up and/or abandoned buildings. - Blank signs. - Poor or deteriorating building facades.
+- Vacant, un-maintained and/or underutilized properties that show a lack of activity and investment in the Corridor. - Chain-link fence, and other unattractive fencing and barriers, with razor wire toppings fronting public spaces. - Vacant and blank walls facing the public realm. - Graffiti on vacant structures throughout the area. - Boarded up and/or abandoned buildings. - Blank signs. - Poor or deteriorating building facade